Betnovate Cream & Ointment

 Betnovate is used in the treatment of a number of skin conditions including eczema, dermatitis and psoriasis.

-It contains the active ingredient betamethasone valerate and is a steroid medicine.
-Betnovate works by reducing he redness and itchiness that comes with these skin problems.
+It contains the active ingredient betamethasone valerate, which belongs to a group of medicines called corticosteroids.
+Betnovate works by reducing the redness and itchiness that comes with these skin problems.

 It is suitable for both adults and children over one year of age, but is only available on prescription.